Confidenceman02/django-elm/README_pypi.md

 python manage.py djelm generatemodel elm_programs Main
 ```

+> [!NOTE]
+> If you have run the `watch` command, Djelm will automatically detect flag changes and generate the models for you.

-Looking in `elm_programs/static_src/src/Models/Main.elm` you can see our decoders have changed to handle a `String` value:
+Looking in `elm_programs/static_src/src/Models/Main.elm` you can see our decoders have changed to handle a `String`
+value:

 ```elm
 type alias ToModel =